JikanDev/JikanDev/README.md

 # EN

 Hey I'm Jikan!
 I am a young independent developer ^^.
-I like to develop a lot of things in python (99% of the time) and javascript.
+I like to develop a lot of things in python (99% of the time) and in javascript.